unfoldingWord/wordMAP/README.md

 * Learn and adapt to regularly changing input without relying on previously stored engines.
 * Must not store trained engines.
 * Easy to add new lines of corpus.
-* Easy to add manually saved alignments.
+* Easy to manually add saved alignments.
-* Be fast enough to be usable in real time.
+* Be fast enough to align a single sentence in real time.
-* Differentiate multiple occurrences of the same word.
+* Differentiate multiple occurrences of the same word within a sentence.

-> TODO: Support for metadata like strong's numbers and parts of speech.
+> TODO: Support for metadata like lemma, stems, strong's numbers and parts of speech in all languages.
 > Also support contextually saved alignments. e.g. alignments are grouped by verse.
+> In order to support metadata the input will have to be an object.
+> String input should also be accepted, but will result in a "dumb" object.
+> We need to define the object structure and what features of the tool will be
+> enabled for each key(s) in the object.

 ## Input Prerequisites